Daniellix00/JobOffers/README.md

 The project integrates several technologies and tools to ensure efficient data gathering, processing, and security.
 It supports JWT-based authentication, scheduled job fetching, and offers a well-structured testing approach using both unit and integration tests.
 All services are containerized and easily deployable with Docker.

-This project helped me deepen my knowledge of modern Java and Spring Boot technologies, while also improving my experience with testing frameworks, DevOps practices, and teamwork.
-I have also implemented SCRUM-based workflows, participated in code reviews, and worked collaboratively with a teammate to ensure code quality and maintainability.
+This project helped me deepen my knowledge of modern Java and Spring Boot technologies, while also improving my experience with testing frameworks, DevOps practices.
+I have also implemented SCRUM-based workflows

 ## Specification